enzocheng0601/emotion-recognition-close-to-Microsoft-emotion-API/README.md

 # emotion-recognition-close-to-Microsoft-emotion-API
-a VGG-16 based CNN model implemented on TensorFlow trained through labeling by Microsoft emotion API
+a VGG-16 based CNN model trained by the label gaining from Microsoft emotion API and implemented on TensorFlow

-train a FER (Facial expression recognition) model close to Microsoft emotion API on tensorflow.
+train a FER (Facial expression recognition) model close to Microsoft emotion AaPI on tensorflow.

 We use face_detection model, which is also implemented by tensorflow, to help us extract all faces in our dataset and then combine those faces, every 50 faces, into an image.
 Labeling those combined images through Microsoft emotion API and using these labels to train our model, this FER_model is based on VGG-16 CNN structure.